powware/operating-system/README.md

 - Master Boot Record (MBR)
 - GUID Partition Table (GPT)

-The bootloader will use a two stage model.
-Both variants will have a common MBR based boot code but the GPT variant won't use the MBR-contained Partition Table.
+Both variants use a two stage model and have a common MBR based boot code where the GPT variant won't use the contained Partition Table.
+This first stage will load the common second stage which in turn prepares everything for the kernel and loads it.

 ##### MBR

 ##### GPT
 protective MBR
 #### UEFI